 Celery-once is a celery extension "that allows you to prevent multiple execution and queuing of celery tasks".
 What that means is that you can ensure that only one instance of a celery task runs at any given time.
-This can be useful for example if you do not want multiple instances of you task to talk to the same external service at the same time.
+This can be useful, for example, if you do not want multiple instances of your task to talk to the same external service at the same time.

-We use a custom backend for celery\once in Alliance Auth defined here You can import it for use like so:
+We use a custom backend for celery_once in Alliance Auth defined here You can import it for use like so: